gizwits-docs/gizwits-docs/source/en-us/DeviceDev/DebugTool.md

 ![Gizwits Serial Port Debug Tool](../../../assets/en-us/DeviceDev/debug/Serial/17.png)

-# Configure the module to access Gizwits Cloud
+# Configure the module to access Gizwits IoT Cloud

 ## 1. Power on the module for the first time